hareeshkavumkulath/BigdataAnalytics/README.md

 The dataset[5] we are using for analysis is New York City’s non-emergency service request information data.
 311 provides access to City government services primarily using: Call Center, Social Media, Mobile App, Text, Video Relay and TTY/text[4].

 The complete dataset contains data from 2010-Present and sizes to ~17 GB.
 To ease the initial development we stripped down the entire dataset to a development set having data from Apr-Aug 2019.
-However once after a working pipeline was established the final results have been obtained using data from the year 2019 and 2018.
+However once after a working pipeline was established the final results have been obtained using full dataset from the year 2018 and 2019.

 Original dataset has 41 fields in total.
 Cleaning activities involved are as follows:

-	* Dropping any redundant info like Community board (already captured by Burough) or some location specific fields like Street, Intersection or Highway.
+	* Dropping any redundant info like Community board (already captured by Borough) or some location specific fields like Street, Intersection or Highway.
 	* Formatting of the zip-codes (Taking only the first five characters).
 	* Updating the missing city and borough based on the zip code.
-	* Cols with missing value count more than 1/4th of the total nummber of values.
+	* Cols with missing value count more than 1/4th of the total number of values.
 	* Removing records with no city values or records that do not have a closing date.
 	* Calculating the "time taken to resolve the issue in hours" after standardizing creation and closing date.
-	* Extracting seperate columns for Day, Month, Hour of rrequest creation and closing.
+	* Extracting separate columns for Day, Month, Hour of request creation and closing.

 Original ***2019*** Dataset has - ***2456832*** rows -> After Cleaning it had ***1014031*** rows